HarshitAnkare/Robo_Speaker/README.md

 # Robo_Speaker
 <br>
+This repository contains a Python script for a simple text-to-speech (TTS) program using the pyttsx3 library.
+It allows you to input text and have it spoken aloud by the computer.<br>
+Before running the script, make sure you have Python installed on your system.
+You can install the required pyttsx3 library using pip: pip install pyttsx3<br>
 Here,s the new Project
 <br>
 Robo Speaker is a simple Python text-to-speech (TTS) application that converts text input into spoken words using the pyttsx3 library.
 With Robo Speaker, users can input text and have it spoken aloud by their computer's speaker in real-time.<br>